FSEC-Photovoltaics/pvrpm-lcoe/docs/tutorial_1installation.rst

 --------------
 Requires python >= 3.8

-Works on any x64 OS.
+Works on Windows and Linux x64 OSes.

+**Currently, there are issues running on macOS.
+Please see this issue for updates:** https://github.com/FSEC-Photovoltaics/pvrpm-lcoe/issues/49

 **Recommended** using pip: